Headwinds Subside At Cambium Learning

 |$34.4

-|NPAT (non GAAP)
+|NPAT (non-GAAP)

 |$3.1